Skip to content

 Pricing

-GitHub Actions offers a generous free tier: 2,000 minutes per month for public repositories, 500 minutes for private repositories on free plans.
-GitHub Copilot pricing starts at $19 per user per month for Copilot Business.
-The Enterprise tier is $39 per user per month.
+GitHub Actions is free for standard public repositories; private repositories on the Free plan include 2,000 minutes per month (Actions billing docs).
+GitHub Copilot pricing starts at $19 per user per month for Copilot Business, and the Enterprise tier is $39 per user per month (Copilot features).

 Best For